4molybdenum2/psform/README.md

 At its core, this application is just a web service which accepts responses in the form of JSON and then stores it in a database and also exports it to Google Sheets as a post-business logic.

-The Google Sheets service is built to be loosely coupled with the web service and a highly-available and fault tolerant architecture can be created with the help of some Event-Subcription model, here implemented with the help of Kafka.
+The Google Sheets service is built to be loosely coupled with the web service and a highly-available and fault tolerant architecture can be created with the help of some Event-Subscription model, here implemented with the help of Kafka.

-We can also run multiple sheets instances so that failure of one doesn't hinder the functionality of our application.
+We can also run multiple Sheets instances so that failure of one doesn't hinder the functionality of our application.

 ## Communicating changes to subscribers